Xlythe/GraphView/README.md

 Graph View
 ==========

-A View/Fragment that display a graph.
+A View that displays a graph.

 Where to Download